-Signal Evolution in Lampyridae (fireflies or lightningbugs)
+Signal Evolution in Lampyrids (fireflies or lightning bugs)

-Our lab is using molecular data to elucidate the phylogenetic relationships of lampyrids (Coleoptera), with a special emphasis on the ~150 species present in North America.
-We are currently extending this work to fireflies worldwide.
+Using fireflies (Lampyridae, Coleoptera) as a model system, we are using phylogeny-based approaches to study the evolution of signal phenotypes and the production and reception of light signals under different environmental conditions (habitat characteristics, other signaling species and predators).
+We are also working on sensor evolution, aposematic signaling, and the biogeography of different firefly genera.
 The firefly system is exceptionally well suited as a study system, because it allows us to connect signal phenotypes with the underlying genes and their molecular evolution.
 Our lab has extensive field experience in firefly behavior, light emission measurements, sensor morphology, molecular methods and phylogenetics.

 2. Species-level phylogenies of fireflies and signal evolution.
 In collaboration with Dave Hall (University of Georgia) we utilized firefly genomes and transcriptomes to generate a probeset (500 probes) for Anchored Hybrid Enrichment as a basis for the worldwide phylogeny.
 We are also using them to generate robust species-level phylogenies to test hypotheses on selection and address communication-related questions in the visual communication system of fireflies.
 These phylogenies serve as a tool to investigate signal evolution (pheromones, flashes, glows) in this group, including the influences of natural and sexual selection on the evolution of the diverse flash patterns among North American fireflies.
 In addition, we are doing fieldwork to investigate how individual firefly communities divide up the signaling space between species to reduce mistakes in species identification and mate choice, and how they protect themselves from predators.